hindu-comm/mail_stream_indology/2018/07/Fwd_European_fiction/26__Krishnaprasad_G.md

 > Can anyone answer Julian Brescanu's query below?
 >
-> ​Kindly send answers to Brescanu directly (and cc here if you wish).
+> Kindly send answers to Brescanu directly (and cc here if you wish).
 >
 > Best,
-> INDOLOGY committee​
+> INDOLOGY committee
 >
 >
 >